 Testing your water levels is vital when it comes to maintaining the pool water.
 This should be done every couple of days during the summer months and every couple of weeks throughout the winter.

-Don’t hesitate to ask for advice from professionals at your local pool supply store as they will always be more than happy to help.
+Don’t hesitate to ask for advice from professionals at your local pool supply store; they will always be more than happy to help.

 Saltwater pool checks